momotan039/Omran_wp/README.md

      - Install from Plugins → Add New
      - Search for "Advanced Custom Fields"
      - Install and activate
+   - **Redux Framework** - Required for theme options and dynamic sections
+     - Install from Plugins → Add New
+     - Search for "Redux Framework"
+     - Install and activate
+     - After activation, go to "إعدادات الموقع" (Site Settings) in admin menu

 4. **Set Permalinks**
    - Go to Settings → Permalinks